xperian48/AurAchieve/README.md

-# AuraAscend
+# AurAchieve

 **Fix your damn life.**

-AuraAscend is the only self-improvement app you'll ever need.
+AurAchieve is the only self-improvement app you'll ever need.
 Earn Aura for every good thing you do.
 Prove it with AI, a timer, or just your honesty.

-Get it now through [GitHub actions](https://github.com/NiceSapien/AuraAscend/actions).
+Get it now through [GitHub actions](https://github.com/NiceSapien/AurAchieve/actions).

 ## Self-hosting

-If you wish to self-host AuraAscend for some reason, you'll have to clone the [backend](https://github.com/NiceSapien/AuraAscend-backend) repository aswell, written in ExpressJS.
+If you wish to self-host AurAchieve for some reason, you'll have to clone the [backend](https://github.com/NiceSapien/AurAchieve-backend) repository aswell, written in ExpressJS.
 The instructions to setup the backend are present in the repository readme.

 To setup the frontend: